 Not only is this dish easy to prepare, it's incredibly fast to cook because after a long day at work no one wants to spend hours in the kitchen.

-This recipe can be easily increased for a large party or even for premade lunches throughout the week.
-It may be hard to convince children to eat their vegetables but a bite of this tasty recipe is sure to change any picky eaters mind.
+This recipe can be increased easily for a large party or even for premade lunches throughout the week.
+It might be hard to convince children to eat their vegetables but a bite of this tasty recipe is sure to change any picky eaters mind.